Here are my recommendations for a good-quality Te Araroa Gear list. The Te Araroa is known for being hard on gear, with lots of rain and mud.

 Cameras and Electronics

-With so many electronics that we take on the trail these days it can be hard to decide what to take and what to leave behind.
-Take a look at some of the items you may need and follow the links to my detailed guides about which ones are the best.
+With so many electronics we take on the trail these days, it can be hard to decide what to take and leave behind.
+Look at some of the items you may need and follow the links to my detailed guides about the best ones.

 - Best Cameras for Hiking – For the photographers.
 Most people will be happy enough with the quality of their smartphone.